Front Page Detectives

 Source: Crime Stoppers; New York Daily News

 The Second Ave Deli in New York's Lower East Side is possibly the Big Apple's most well-known delicatessen.
-Famed worldwide as a hotspot for celebrities and regular Joe's alike, it was a business built on the work, dedication and outright love of its legendary owner, Abe Lebewohl.
+Famed worldwide as a hotspot for celebrities and regular Joe's alike, the business was built on the work, dedication and outright love of its legendary owner, Abe Lebewohl.

 Article continues below advertisement